 · Annually numerous top awards & scholarships for students of all levels at local music festivals

-Cheryl has been a church pianist for 40 years, and the music director at Heritage Baptist Church in Barrie for 29 years.
+Cheryl has been a church pianist for 40 years, and the music director at Heritage Baptist Church in Barrie for over 30 years.
 She has enjoyed training many church pianists the art of improvisation.
-These former students serve in churches throughout North America, Ireland, and Belize.
+These former students serve in churches throughout North America, and abroad.
 Cheryl enjoys directing church cantatas and musicals annually.
 Sacred concerts have been given for Midday Music with Shigeru and Seniors Serenade.
 She has worked as a collaborative pianist with vocal ensembles, violinists, and in the recording studio for sacred music recordings.
 Along with her students, Cheryl has organized “Music to Make a Difference” concerts, where several thousand dollars have been raised for a Cambodian orphanage and school as well as “From Violence to Violins”; supporting the program started by violinist Moshe Hammer to offer free violins and lessons to students in the Jane Finch corridor.